amangrg/amangrg/README.md

-- 👋 Hi, I’m Aman Garg, a software engineer with around 3 years of professional exprerience
+- 👋 Hi, I’m Aman Garg, a software engineer with around 3 years of professional experience
 - 👀 I’m interested in fullstack development
 - 🌱 I’m currently learning the React/Redux workflow
 - 📫 How to reach me amangrg96@gmail.com